 To have a sustainable business, it’s not enough to be great at, let’s say, photography, web design or health coaching.
 You’ve got to know how the essential elements of running a smooth business operation and how to apply them to your unique situation.

-You got a better idea of the necessary elements of your business by doing the exercise where you listed everything you do in your business and categorized those items.
+You have a better idea of the necessary elements of your business by doing the exercise where you list everything you do in your business and categorize those items.

 As we go through this systems series, you can check your list against the essential business structure elements we discuss here to make sure you’re not missing anything.